Pangani

-Pangani Town is a historic Swahili settlement located on the south eastern shore of Tanga Region, Tanzania.
-The town lies 45 km south of the city of Tanga, at the mouth of the Pangani River.
-It is the headquarters of the Pangani District.
+Pangani (Mji wa Pangani, in Swahili) is a historic town and capital of Pangani District in the Tanga Region of Tanzania.
+The town lies 45 km south of the city of Tanga, at the mouth of the Pangani River in which the town is named after.
 Administrately the town Pangani is situated within two wards, Pangani Mashariki and Pangani Magharibi.
-The town is currently the largest settlement in Pangani district and is a major tourist attraction in Tanga region and is a Tanzanian National Histotic Site.
+The town is currently the largest settlement in Pangani District and is a major tourist attraction in Tanga region and is a home to Muhembo, a Tanzanian National Historic Site.